Reverse sneezing in Bull Terriers

 In this post, you’ll learn about reverse sneezing, its causes, and what you can do about it.

 Reverse sneezing, also known as 'paroxysmal respiration', is not that rare in Bull Terriers.
 When regularly sneezing, your Bull Terrier pushes air out through their nose.
 However, in a reverse sneeze, the air is rapidly pulled in through the nose instead of blowing it out.
 As a result, they produce a noisy inspiratory effort, effectively the opposite of a sneeze.
+This sudden inhalation can sometimes cause a distinctive honking or snorting sound that can be concerning for pet owners.

 Your Bull Terrier will stand still with their elbows spread apart, making rapid inspirations during a reverse sneeze, with an extended head, and bulging eyes.
 They will make a loud snorting sound, that might make you think they have something caught in their throat.

 The reverse sneeze episode may also end with a noise that sounds like a snort, followed by a swallow.
 These events can often be described as paroxysmal, which means a sudden and recurrent attack or spasm.
 It is common for some Bull Terriers to have repeated episodes throughout their lives.
+These episodes can be startling to witness but are generally harmless and typically resolve on their own.

 Although it can be alarming to witness your Bull Terrier having a reverse sneezing episode, it's not harmful and there are no ill effects.
 They will be completely normal before and after the reverse sneezing episode.